Shankar Dayal Sharma: Governor of Andhra Pradesh (1984–1985)

 In the Assembly election of 1985, TDP was returned to power with a two-thirds majority with Rama Rao returning as the chief minister.
 A few months later, Sharma refused to repromulgate three ordinances sent to him by the Rama Rao's government stating that ordinances are required to be ratified by the legislature and that their repromulgation would be a constitutional impropriety.
 His refusal to repromulgate these ordinances, pertaining to the abolition of offices of part-time village officers, formation of districts and payment of salaries and removal of disqualifications of government employees, a fourth time soured his relation with the state government.

 On 31 July 1985, Sharma's daughter Gitanjali and his son-in-law, the Congress politician Lalit Maken, were killed by Sikh militants in retaliation for Maken's alleged role in the anti-Sikh riots of 1984.
 (Note: The three men involved in the murder - Ranjit Gill 'Kuki', Harjinder Singh Jinda and Sukhdev Singh Sukha were eventually apprehended.
-Jinda and Sukha were convicted for their involvement in the murder of General A. S. Vaidya, who had led Operation Blue Star, and were awarded the capital punishment.
-Article 72 of the Indian Constitution grants the president of India or the Governor of a state the power to pardon, remit or commute sentences.
+Jinda and Sukha were convicted for their involvement in the murder of General A. S. Vaidya, who had led Operation Blue Star, and were awarded the capital punishment Article 72 of the Indian Constitution grants the president of India or the Governor of a state the power to pardon, remit or commute sentences.
 In a twist of fate, the mercy petitions filed by duo came up before President Sharma in 1992 and were rejected.
 Consequently, both were hung.
 Ranjit Gill was arrested in 2003 and sentenced to life imprisonment, which was later commuted with the consent of Maken's daughter Avantika.
 During his presidency, Sharma rejected all mercy petitions put for his consideration.)
-Lalit Maken was among the most promising young parliamentarian.
-Outspoken and a firebrand trade unionist, he will be remembered for his valiant struggle for the downtrodden.
 Sharma was thereafter transferred to Punjab as governor and was succeeded in Andhra Pradesh by Kumudben Joshi.